urbantreelion/ece350-lab-manual/_lab1/part1.md

     ![part1_file_sink.png](./figures/part1_file_sink.png)<br>
     __*File Sink properties*__

 - Execute the flowgraph and after a few seconds kill it.
-Check that the `.dat` file now exists.
+Check that the `.dat` file now exists by browsing your file systems file explorer.
 You can now disable the *File Sink* block again.

   >Note: if you execute the flowgraph while the *File Sink* block is enabled, and spend time analyzing the scope and frequency plots, it will be writing to file the entire time.
 Generally if you want to look at the plots for any duration, you should disable the *File Sink* block.